jannis-baum/EmmaEmb/examples/Pla2g2/README.md

 # PLA2G2 example data and scripts

-This directory contains example data and scripts for the PLA2G2 project.
+This directory contains a demonstration on how to use the `EmmaEmb` package using the PLA2G2 dataset.

 ## Data